diremanwolf/interviewchallenge-quinstreetinterviewchallenge-quinstreet/README.md

 ## Getting Started

-First, run the development server:
+To run locally, run the development server using:

 ```bash
 npm start
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+| To see live demo, go to [quinstreet-assessment](https://diremanwolf.github.io/quinstreet-assessment/).

 ## User Story